AIwaifus/AI-Conversational-Bot/README.md

 # AI-Conversational-Bot
 This repository, under the ownership of AIwaifus, implements a chatbot via Java-based Artificial Intelligence.
-The chatbot utilizes Core Java and Swing Project, developed with the Notepad++ edi
+The chatbot utilizes Core Java and Swing Project, developed with the Notepad++ edit